 However, not so when it comes to strawberry seed oil.

 I’ve often wondered at those little pippy seedy bits in strawberries that make such delightful dimples on their flesh.
-My mother used to make that good ol’ English pud – summer pudding – that is medley of whatever soft fruit there is around.
-I hated it when it was mostly blackberries as those pesky large seeds would take ages to crunch (or, dare I say, spit!).
-Now, strawberries were a different matter.
-Wonderfully small and insignificant in desserts, but wow what punch they pack in skincare!
+Wonderfully small and insignificant those seeds, but what punch they pack in skincare!

 Strawberry seed oil is produced by cold pressing zillions of weeny seed that are left over as a by-product of the food industry.
 Think of ice cream sauces, purees and jams (sans seeds).
 The oil is not an essential oil – hence my chat earlier in this post about the aroma bit not being present.
 It’s a carrier oil and has very little of the scent of strawberries; more of a light, nutty scent instead.

 Strawberry seed oil benefits skin in some amazing ways, for such a small seed.
 It is an amazing source of antioxidants and essential fatty acids (EFAs that the body itself can’t produce but needs for overall health).
 It is particularly rich in gamma tocopherol (Vitamin.
 E), and Omega-3 EFAs linoleic, alpha-linolenic and oleic fatty acids.
 Their presence means that strawberry essential oil has excellent moisturising properties.
 Like another pippy colleague – rosehip oil – it is also a dry-ish oil which lends itself to moisturising lotions and creams for those not keen on too slick a gloss.
 This means it can work well for oilier skins, moisturising but not overloading the pores.

 Strawberry Seed Oil benefits for anti-aging skin care